mskmay66/cml/docs/index.md

 # Overview

-cml provides a python implementation of various types of coupled map lattices.
+cmlattice provides a python implementation of various types of coupled map lattices.
 A coupled map lattice, or CML, is a dynamic system that models the behavior of nonlinear systems.

 This package contains several different models, all of which can be broadly described as cmls: